1970/71 SEASON REVIEW

 Newcastle were the next visitors to Maine Road and earned a point in a 1-1 draw.
 Another 1-1 draw followed at Chelsea with City still hanging on to second place in the League with a quarter of the season gone.

 Unfortunately another 1-1 draw followed at home to Southampton , and then a 3-0 defeat at Wolves left City without a win in five games and they slipt to seventh in the league.

 Back in Europe and The Blues managed to buck their League form with a gritty 1-0 win in Hungary against Honved .

 City got back to winning form in the league with a 2-0 win at Maine Road against Ipswich .
 But then lost 2-1 at Coventry .
 Sandwiched in between the two league games City disposed of Honved in the 2nd Leg of the European Cup Winners Cup tie with a 2-0 win.
 Due to City’s European commitments a young squad was sent to London to defend the Daily Express 5-A side Trophy and although they put up a fine performance they were finally knocked out by Spurs.

 City dropped another point at home to Derby in a 1-1 draw which left the Blues in seventh place and seven points behind the leaders Leeds.

-City were going to have to start getting there scoring boots on if they were to start turning the draws into wins and they managed that in there next game at Maine Road with a 2-0 win over West Ham .
+City were going to have to start getting their scoring boots on if they were to start turning the draws into wins, and they managed that in their next game at Maine Road with a 2-0 win over West Ham .

 A break from competitive football and a prestigious friendly against an Australian Tour XI saw City win 2-0.